uhas/TeamCodex/README.md

 Worked with heroku app this week in integrating them with the database connection link to heroku  https://teamcodexstgregory.herokuapp.com/

-Worked on reports no code to commit as the functionality is not developed totally
+Worked on reports no code to commit as the functionality is not developed totally Worked in another repository ill forward the link in next class